audinue/notes/README.md

-# notes
+# Notes
-My notes in markdown.
+My notes about stuff I'm interested in.